Jurassic Coaster: Route X52

-The route is operated using open-top Volvo B7TL Wright Eclipse Gemini buses.
+The route is operated using a mixture of Wright Eclipse Gemini and Plaxton President open-top buses.
 The route operates during the summer months (between May and September) only.

 Route X53

-Route X53 is the original Jurassic Coaster service and operates between Weymouth and Axminster via Chickerell, Abbotsbury, West Bay, Bridport, Charmouth and Lyme Regis.
+Route X53 is the original Jurassic Coaster service and operates between Weymouth and Bridport via Chickerell, Abbotsbury, Swyre, Burton Bradstock, West Bay, Bridport, Charmouth and Lyme Regis.

-The route is operated using a mixture of Volvo B9TL Wright Eclipse Gemini 2, Alexander Dennis Enviro400, Alexander Dennis Enviro400 MMC closed top buses.
-The route runs throughout the year, although the Sunday service runs only between Weymouth and Lyme Regis in the winter months.
+The route is operated using a mixture of Wright Eclipse Gemini 2, Alexander Dennis Enviro400 and Alexander Dennis Enviro400 MMC closed top buses.
+The route runs daily throughout the year.

 Route X54

-Route X51 operates between Poole and Weymouth via Holton Heath, Wareham, Wool, Lulworth Cove, Osmington and Preston.
+Route X54 operates between Weymouth and Wareham via Preston, Osmington, Lulworth Cove and Wool.

-The route is operated using a mixture of Volvo B9TL Wright Eclipse Gemini 2, Alexander Dennis Enviro400, Alexander Dennis Enviro400 MMC closed top buses.
+The route is operated using a mixture of Wright Eclipse Gemini 2, Alexander Dennis Enviro400 and Alexander Dennis Enviro400 MMC closed top buses.
 The route runs throughout the year, although the weekend service does not operate during the winter months.

 Route 501

 Route 501 is branded as The Portland Coaster and operates between Weymouth and Portland Bill via Wyke Regis, Fortuneswell, Easton and Southwell.

-The route is operated using open-top Volvo B7TL Alexander ALX400 buses.
+The route is operated using open-top Alexander ALX400 buses.
 The route operates during the summer months (between May and September) only.